Teja-Savithri-Talupula/Uplianceai_Data_Analyst_Assignment/README.md

     1.User Demographics: Most users are aged 27–42, with Dinner and Lunch being the preferred meal types across major cities.
-    2.Cooking Sessions vs Orders: Frequent cooking sessions correlate with higher order rates, and popular dishes like Spaghetti and Caesar Salad align with both cooking and ordering preferences.
+    2.Cooking Sessions vs Orders: Frequent cooking sessions correlate with higher order rates, and popular dishes like Spaghetti, Grilled Chicken and Caesar Salad align with both cooking and ordering preferences.
     3.Popular Dishes and Revenue: Dinner generates the highest revenue, with average spending between $10–15, and customer ratings indicate high satisfaction (4–5 stars).